neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025.md

 The BrainGlobe `cellfinder` tool is used to detect cells in large whole-brain images.
 It uses signal processing to find possible cell candidates and passes them to a customisable classifier to split the candidates into cells and no-cells. `cellfinder` relies heavily on `pytorch` and `keras`.

-`cellfinder` currently uses a residual neural network (ResNet) to classify cell candidates, and Deep Learning networks have progressed since.
-In this project, you will explore newer classification algorithms as alternatives to ResNet, and see whether they work better and/or faster than the existing implementation.
+`cellfinder` currently uses a residual neural network (ResNet) to classify cell candidates, and Deep Learning network architectures have progressed since.
+In this project, you will explore newer architectures for the classification network as alternatives to ResNet, and see whether they work better and/or faster than the existing implementation.

 **Deliverables**